garyxuehong/js-tutorial/posts/2016-07-13-es6-be-concise-and-lazy.markdown

 class: center, middle

-ES6: Be concise and lazy
+# ES6: Be concise and lazy

----

-# ES6 add some syntax sugar to make our live easier, and we should grab it

 ---